 - Local funds.
 This is mostly tax revenue generated from property, income, and sales taxes, as well as several other taxes and non-tax revenue.
-Local funds totaled \$8.72 billion in FY 2018.1 - Special purpose revenues and dedicated taxes.
+Local funds from these revenues were projected to be \$8.6 billion in FY 2021. - Special purpose revenues and dedicated taxes.
 These are taxes and fees designated for a specific use.
 For example, the District has a nuisance abatement fund which collects fees and fines from property owners who violate building codes.
 In another example, 15 percent of the city's deed recordation and transfer taxes are dedicated to a special fund to finance affordable housing called the Housing Production Trust Fund.
-The District collected \$960 million in special purpose revenues and dedicated taxes in FY 2018.2
+The District was originally projected to collect \$1.3 billion in special purpose revenues and dedicated taxes in FY 2021. - Enterprise funds.
+Enterprise funds, which include some dedicated taxes and user fees for quasi-government agencies such as DC Water and the Housing Finance Agency, were originally projected.

-FIGURE 1.
+FIGURE 1